my-cloud/ruthenium/cmd/validatornode/README.md

 # Validator Node
-In this repository, the host node is an implementation following the Ruthenium protocol.
+In this repository, the validator node is one implementation of the Ruthenium protocol.
 Any other implementation can contribute to run the network if it exposes the same [API](#api) and follows the protocol described in the Ruthenium [whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).

 ## Prerequisites
 * A firewall port must be open.
 The port number will be the value of the `port` [program argument](#program-arguments).
 * In order to [validate](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#validation) [blocks](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#block) or get an [income](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#income), the node wallet address must be registered in the [Proof of Humanity](https://github.com/my-cloud/ruthenium/wiki/Whitepaper#proof-of-humanity) registry.

 ## Launch
-At root level (ruthenium folder), run the node using the command `go run src/node/main.go` with the add of some [program argument](#program-arguments).
+At root level (ruthenium folder), run the validator node using the command `go run cmd/validatornode/main.go` with the add of some [program argument](#program-arguments).
 For example:
 ```
-go run src/node/main.go -private-key=0x48913790c2bebc48417491f96a7e07ec94c76ccd0fe1562dc1749479d9715afd
+go run cmd/validator/main.go -private-key=0x48913790c2bebc48417491f96a7e07ec94c76ccd0fe1562dc1749479d9715afd
 ```

 ## Program arguments: